Olayeniii/Olamixx/README.md

 - 👋 Hi, I’m @Olamixx
-- 👀 I’m interested in Male and Females
+- 👀 I’m interested in React.js and SQL
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning Server Scripting
 - 💞️ I’m looking to collaborate on making a game using Unity
 - 📫 How to reach me @Ladyknoxxx on Twitter
 -